Tensor Tympani Syndrome (TTS)

 How do you treat TTS?

-As TTS develops from an involuntary ‘protective’ response to sounds (or other stimuli deemed as threatening), understanding TTS, effective pain management, managing stress and anxiety, and achieving tinnitus habituation/hyperacusis desensitisation will reduce TTS symptoms.
+As TTS can develop from an involuntary ‘protective’ response to sounds (or other stimuli deemed as threatening), understanding TTS, effective pain management, managing stress and anxiety, and achieving tinnitus habituation/hyperacusis desensitisation will reduce TTS symptoms.

 Individual guidance from a skilled musculoskeletal physiotherapist to provide neural desensitisation strategies including neural tapping, relaxation of the facial muscles in and around the ear, and identification and massage of muscular trigger points in the shoulder and neck, will be of benefit.

-Effective pain management is a priority for hyperacusis patients with severe sound-induced neuropathic pain.
-Consulting a Pain Physician is recommended, where the treatment should be as for trigeminal neuralgia using nerve pain medication, such as Endep, Lyrica (Pregabalin, anticonvulsant).
-This approach, combined with neural tapping from a skilled physiotherapist and our hyperacusis therapy program, has been uniquely effective in these patients at our clinic.
+Effective pain management is a priority for pain hyperacusis patients.
+Severe sound-induced neuropathic pain is consistent with trigeminal nerve inflammation.
+Consulting a Pain Physician is recommended, where the treatment should be as for trigeminal neuralgia.
+This approach, combined with neural tapping from a skilled physiotherapist and our hyperacusis therapy program, has been uniquely effective in treating these patients at our clinic.

 TTS-like symptoms may be due to middle or inner ear pathology.
-TMJ (jaw joint) dysfunction from jaw clenching and tooth grinding can cause secondary symptoms in and around the ear which have been attributed to TTS.
 As a result, TTS symptoms can be mistakenly diagnosed as due to middle/inner ear pathology or TMJ dysfunction.
 Consulting an Ear, Nose and Throat Specialist/TMJ Specialist should be carried out to exclude these possibilities.
 When TTS is solely a secondary consequence of TMJ dysfunction, the symptoms are not triggered/aggravated by sounds.
 With TTS associated with tinnitus/hyperacusis, the primary cause is related to the way sound is perceived in the brain.

 TTS symptom desensitisation